kjmillerCURIS/vislang-domain-exploration/README.md

 ## Exploratory Probing and Domain Generalization

 As a first step, let's try and explore the embedding space of CLIP with some handcrafted inputs, just to see how it represents domains.
+And let's try out one initial idea at improving the DG performance of CLIP.

 ### 7/22/2022 - 9/30/2022

+(Note: Look in the `job_scripts` folder to see bash scripts that run the python scripts described below.
+That should give a good record of the experiments that happened and how to replicate them.)

 **Probing - data fundamentals**
 * For probing (and the initial DG attempt), we create 18 different domains by applying 17 different augmentations to images and describing them in text.